 Losses are disappointing, but unavoidable in lending.
-Since inception, the total write-off rate is just 0.2%, with a further 1.2% currently in recovery.
+Since inception, the total write-off rate is just 0.1% of total lending.

-As at 1 March 2018, ~91% of our loan book is performing as expected.
-6% of loans have been placed onto our ‘watchlist’ as we believe they are loans that require closer monitoring.
+As at 31 March 2019, 87.5% of our loan book is performing as expected.
+5.16% of our loans have been placed onto our ‘Watchlist’, as we believe they are loans that require closer monitoring.

-The vast majority of loans on our watchlist go on to be fully repaid and the watchlist reflects our conservative and prudent attitude towards lending.
+The vast majority of loans on our watchlist go on to be fully repaid.

 Cash drag is most prevalent during the initial deployment period, but can also occur if client funds aren't fully invested at later times.